ayoolaolafenwa/PixelLibAPI/README.md

 This repository is a collection of codes using docker to deploy a machine learning model as a Rest API for performing image segmentation.
 I used docker to build an image segmentation API using PixelLib segmentation library.

+## Note:
+Read this [article](https://medium.com/p/353525ec39b0) I published on the basic concepts of docker and how it is used to build MachineLearning Rest APIs.

 ## Pull PixelLib API from Dockerhub

 ```